VasanthVanan/vasanthvanan.github.io/Reverse Engineering/_posts/2024-11-30-unix-epoch.markdown

 In this blog, Let's dig deeper.

 - The `2024-12-01 00:14:35 UTC` date format is a human readable format but computers don't understand that.
 All they know is binaries (0s and 1s).
-- Every thing related to computers like Large Language Models (LLMs), rely on numbers, math, and transformers that assign numerical weights to decide the next occuring word.
+- Every thing related to computers like Large Language Models (LLMs), relies on numbers, math, and transformers that assign numerical weights to decide the next word.
-- Similarly, whenever you deal with computers, you need to tone down and narrow down to some form of numbers specifically 0s and 1s.
+- Similarly, whenever you deal with computers, you need to tone down and narrow things down to numbers specifically 0s and 1s.
 - For instance, dates are often represented as strings (`utcfromtimestamp`) which are stored as integers (`time`), which are ultimately sequences of binary digits.

 > These date numbers are language-neutral, machine-readable and can be used for mathematical operations like additions or subtractions to calculate different dates.
 {: .prompt-tip }

-To convince my questions, I said to myslef:
+To convince myself, I said:

 > *"Those random numbers are necessary to represent time data using integers for simplicity, precision, and accuracy."*

-A moment after this, I thought: what should be the reference point to all these numbers? and I get an answer that it's January 1, 1970.
+A moment after this, I thought: What should be the reference point to all these numbers? and I get an answer that it's January 1, 1970.
 Oh boy!

 <img alt="Mind Visualization Stack" src="https://lh3.googleusercontent.com/pw/AP1GczMGtUuS3XsMJgo8r_boFO-cUfw_Hy3_tXawNOoqlexjY_ax5kD9JiN2DY-VlUjv3c_kSpZzRzV7bZqBFG_DZufrMJtg15DuravBepfIDOPwz6M-Ix2NOVeRuwQxrS3a_8qIzvXfMQHWRgV_hqWl651u=w548-h386-s-no" />